 This article provides an overview of the top financial services companies and a list of online investment research tools.
 This list is helpful for anyone who is searching for an investment company.
 In addition, this list is helpful for private investigators who conduct financial investigations.

 What is Investing?

 Investing is putting money into something with the expectation of profit.
-Investment is the commitment of money or capital to the purchase of financial instruments or other assets so as to gain profitable returns in the form of interest, dividends, or appreciation of the value of the instrument (capital gains).
+Investment is the commitment of money or capital to purchase financial instruments or other assets to gain profitable returns in the form of interest, dividends, or appreciation of the instrument’s value (capital gains).
 Generally, investing is related to saving or deferring consumption.

 List of Online Investment Research Tools

-The following are online investment websites that provide online investing advice, investment news, investing tools, and more.
+The following are online investment websites that provide advice, investment news, investing tools, and more.

 Cryptocurrency Exchanges – Learn about cryptocurrency and the online trading exchanges where they are bought and sold.

 Fidelity.com – Fidelity Investments is an international provider of financial services and investment resources that help individuals and institutions meet their financial objectives.
 Fidelity.com is great for beginning and advanced investors.
-The site is full of powerful research and education tools.
-Trading costs are low and overall the website is very easy to use.
+The site is full of powerful research and educational tools.
+Trading costs are low, and the website is straightforward to use.